 We have visited the New Forest Wildlife Park two or three times so far, last time it was a few weeks ago, in the summer of Covid-19.
 Some things changed, some aren’t.
 I have old and new photos, so I thought put a post together of why we like it there.

 We do like the New Forest and this wildlife park is a real gem.
 It’s not only good fun but educational too: the children encounter threatened and endangered species and will become aware of issues surrounding environmental changes and pollution and the need for wildlife protection and conservation.
 And will learn not only about the animals but also about the surrounding area and vegetation.
+We just love wildlife and safari parks.

 Around the New Forest there’s plenty of things to do, definitely enough to spend a few days around there.
 We always enjoy the National Motor Museum in Beaulieu.